This post covers things to do during October in Amsterdam, including family-friendly, nighttime, and free or cheap activities.

 This month you can watch an event or be part of one!

-Be part of the Annual Amsterdam City Walk on October 15th, 2002.
+The Annual Amsterdam City Walk takes place on October 14th.
 The route goes past many of the city's most interesting sights.

 3. Take a Sightseeing Tour